SofiaAlmroth/Library_System/README.md

 - Implement authentication: Add user authentication and authorization for accessing specific endpoints.
 - Caching: Implement caching for API responses to improve performance for repeated requests.
 - Add pagination: Include pagination for large data sets.
+- **React Query**: Use React Query in the frontend to handle server-side data fetching, caching, and updating the UI in real-time.
+This will make the app more performant and reduce the need for manual API call management.
 ```